 - In the case of E-UTRAN, the terminal shall use this information as a mechanism to indicate to the UICC the EPS attach type that was sent in the EMM ATTACH REQUEST message or the EPS update type that was sent in the TRACKING AREA UPDATE REQUEST message, as specified in TS 24.301 [46].

-- In the case of NG-RAN, the terminal shall use this information as a mechanism to indicate to the UICC the 5GS registration type that was sent in the REGISTRATION REQUEST message, as specified in TS 24.501 [70].
+- In the case of NG-RAN/Satellite NG-RAN, the terminal shall use this information as a mechanism to indicate to the UICC the 5GS registration type that was sent in the REGISTRATION REQUEST message, as specified in TS 24.501 [70].

 Coding: